spencerahill/clim-change-course_2025/info/schedule.md

 * - 2/5
   - 1
   - Course overview
   - Preface and Ch.
-0: Introduction
+1
   - Read the [syllabus](./syllabus)
 * - 2/12
   - n/a